 The Social Service Club is a student led organization designed to increase awareness of social issues within the college and the wider community.
 It provides opportunities for students to gain knowledge about the social work major and issues related to the profession of social work.
-The Club recognizes the needs of CCC students and through the Capital Cares Food Pantry strives to bridge those needs.
-Furthermore, the Club offers volunteer opportunities, leadership experiences, career exploration and fellowship with students and faculty.
+The club recognizes the needs of CCC students through the Capital Cares Food Pantry and the Clothing Pantry strives to bridge those needs.
+Furthermore, the club offers volunteer opportunities, leadership experiences, career exploration and fellowship with students and faculty.

 Interim Advisor: Michelle White, (860) 906-5104, email@example.com